ahuva-e/ahuva-e/README.md

 - I'm currently studying C# and Python

-- At the moment, I'm focussing on on OOP and data structures.
+- At the moment, I'm focussing on OOP and data structures.

 - I am interested in cybersecurity, and hope to work in that field.